Hope everyone is doing well!

 If you can, consider at some point becoming a paid subscriber.

 The View from the Front is a reader-supported publication.
-The best way to make this work sustainable, and to help improve it, is with a paid subscription.
+The best way to support this work and make it sustainable is with a paid subscription.
 But at the same time, free ones are appreciated, too!

 As a reminder, please be kind and try your best to love your fellow Americans.